Neats29/neats29.github.io/source/coaching/index.md

 A Somatic well-being practice session consists of laying down in a comfortable position, followed by a guided breathing exercise to bring the nervous system into the parasympathetic and encourage feelings of safety in the body.
 I will then guide you to feel emotions present in the body, which will be the focal point of the practice.
 This will be followed by a guided meditation to explore the somatic experience of feeling love for yourself.
 And finally, we will conclude the session with another nervous system exercise to release any stuck energy.

-This is the culmination of what has worked for me to increase a sense of well-being and developing a nurturing resource of internal love.
+This is the culmination of what has worked for me to increase a sense of well-being and developing a nurturing resource of internal love or "Deep Okayness".
 During the session I will be drawing from different modalities such as IFS therapy and meditation to tailor the session to your needs.

 Some sessions will be IFS-dominant, some will be focused on the moment by moment sensations in the body and the relationship between the individual and what's coming up, while other sessions will be focused on feeling through difficult emotions.